 Best STEM Destination: California Science Center

 Located in Downtown’s Exposition Park, this free museum has everything from a mini aquarium (where kids can touch a starfish!) to a tour of the Space Shuttle Endeavour.
 The three Discovery Rooms are perfect destinations for the 6 and under crowd—they are filled with tons of hands-on experiments like a construction zone, a kitchen, a garden and even a kid-sized TV studio complete with costumes.
+Older kids will enjoy the 7-story IMAC theater, where Under the Sea and Hubble is playing.

 Need to Know: Avoid planning a visit during USC game days as the center shares parking with the Coliseum, and traffic is disastrous.
 Or better yet, simply take the Metro to the stop right across the street.